 Welcome to Year 10

 I am extremely happy to announce myself as the Achievement Leader for the Year 10 cohort of students.
-I take over the Achievement Team Leader position from Mr Pennington with great optimism having seen the outstanding work that both he and Mrs Ellis have done with the year group.
-I firmly believe the transition from Key Stage 3 into Key Stage 4 will be a positive one for all students, supported by myself (Mr Welton), Mrs Collop (Year Care Team Leader) alongside our excellent form tutors and year 10 teachers.
+I take over the Achievement Team Leader position from Mr Pennington with great optimism having seen the outstanding work that both he and Mrs Culham have done with the year group.
+I firmly believe the transition from Key Stage 3 into Key Stage 4 will be a positive one for all students, supported by myself (Mr Raby), Mrs Ellis (Year Care Team Leader) alongside our excellent form tutors and year 10 teachers.

 The Year 10 students will have higher expectations as they enter the beginning of their GCSE studies.
 Not only will the students be expected to mature quickly and demonstrate a determined and aspirational attitude towards their learning, they will also need to be disciplined, respectful and ensure they are following the pivotal school policy of being in the right place, at the right time, doing the right thing.
 It will be very important for the Year 10 students to illustrate excellent attendance levels at school, as well as arriving at lessons on time throughout the day.
 There will need to be a proactive approach towards lessons, with interaction, challenge and initiative forming a core part of my expectations of the cohort.
 The standard of work will become more difficult and there are likely to be challenging times, however, it is critical that students feel confident to ask their teachers if they require support.
 There is no harm in making mistakes during lessons but students will be expected to learn swiftly from their errors in order to strive towards their target grades.
 It is recommended that parents encourage their child to complete additional work at home each week in order to extend the quality of their learning in every GCSE subject.